0xboz/blog/_posts/2019-08-01-how-to-use-virtualbox-as-a-remote-postgresql-server.md

 By default, the installation process will create a superuser named ```postgres```.
 This particular account is recommended to be used locally without password.

 To access this account locally, you have two options:
-* 1. Switch to postgres account and type psql
+* Switch to postgres account and type psql

 ```
 sudo su - postgres
 psql
 ```

-* 2. Run this command
+* Or you can run this command instead

 ```
 sudo -u postgres psql